realworldocaml/book/en/foreign-function-interface.md

   foreign "initscr" (void @-> returning window)
 ```

-That's all we need to invoke our first function call to `initscr` to initalize
+That's all we need to invoke our first function call to `initscr` to initialize
 the terminal.
 The `foreign` function accepts two parameters:

 - the C function call name, which is looked up using the `dlsym` C standard library function.